georchestra/georchestra/doc/deploy.md

 There are several procedures, from the most straightforward (see "Quick win" below) to the most sophisticated (see "Automating ...")

+Note that all webapps are not required.
+You could just start with the viewer alone or the viewer and proxy + cas if you need an authentication system.
+Or viewer + cas + proxy + geoserver ... and add other modules later when required.

 ## Quick win

 Once your system is ready, collect WAR files in a dedicated directory and rename them: